Cryogenic electron microscopy (cryo-EM) has enabled researchers to study how the DNA replication machinery assembles at sites where DNA is damaged.

 The Y-family TLS polymerase Pol K is able to perform DNA synthesis across several damaged bases and is recruited to DNA lesions by proliferating cell nuclear antigen (PCNA).
 Previous studies have shown that PCNA is regulated by ubiquitination.
 “The addition of a single ubiquitin molecule at lysine residue 164 (K164) of PCNA facilitates the recruitment and retention of TLS polymerases to damage sites, but the structural basis of the interaction between these polymerases and ubiquitinated PCNA is poorly understood,” says structural biologist Alfredo De Biasio from KAUST.

-De Biasio’s group has been collaborating with the laboratory led by Samir Hamdan, an expert in single-molecule analysis of human DNA replication, since 2018.
+Since 2018, De Biasio’s group has been collaborating with the laboratory led by Samir Hamdan, an expert in single-molecule analysis of human DNA replication.
 They have been using cryo-EM to investigate the three-dimensional structure and function of key protein complexes involved in DNA replication and repair.

 Their latest study describes cryo-EM reconstructions of full-length human Pol K bound to DNA, an incoming nucleotide, and unmodified PCNA or mono-ubiquitylated PCNA, at near-atomic resolution.
 They found that in the absence of DNA, the structure of Pol K bound to PCNA is highly flexible, suggesting that binding to DNA is required to form a rigid and active complex.

 Muhammad Tehseen, a senior researcher in Hamdan’s group and the co-lead author of the study, has performed key functional studies elucidating how PCNA ubiquitination modulates the activity of Pol K.